 - Lock body.
 This is the part of the lock that houses the locking mechanism.
 The lock body should be all metal, preferably hardened steel or titanium.

 Here are SpareFoot’s expert recommendations for the best locks to buy to safeguard your storage unit contents.
+Choosing a quality lock might cost you a little bit extra, but the peace of mind provided is often worth it.

 These look like your standard padlock, with one notable exception.
 The shackle (the U-shaped bar at the top of the lock) is particularly short and thick, and it’s protected by an outside casing.
 This makes it difficult for bolt-cutters to reach.
 If a padlock is your general preference, be sure to choose a closed-shackle model.